 The below table outlines the insurance coverage available to employees.
-These plans, along with your pay and other benefits, are part of your total compensation package.

 |Insurance Coverage Available to Employees|

-Paid Holiday Leave
+Paid Holiday Time Off